 Dad steered off the road, down a little embankment and parked as I heard the crunch of walnuts trod over by the Buick’s wheels.
 I rushed out of my cramped back seat quarters between brothers with my sack and exclaimed.

 “It’s an Easter egg hunt!”

-While cars zoomed past, Mom kept the two youngest away from the traffic while she gathered near the road ditch.
-Dad, I and the 2 older siblings rushed about gathering the easy pickings among the golden fallen leaves.
+I rushed about to get rich while cars zoomed past.
+Mom took the two youngest brothers to gather nuts along the road ditch, away from traffic.
+Dad, I and the 2 older siblings scooped up the easy pickings among the golden fall leaves near the road.

-I made my wedding dress with it and still have and use it, it and its memories the true treasure gleamed from the walnut trees.
+I made my wedding dress with the little portable sewing machine and still have and use it.
+It and its memories became the true treasure gleaned from the walnut trees.

 I ran down the possibilities without answers and concluded humming the lyrics from Mary Poppins:

 Whatever will be, will be

 The future's not ours to see